stephenh/joist-java/docs/ormPerformance.md

 Startup Time
 ------------

-joist.orm was designed to start as quickly as possible, especially on large schemas that are typical of enterprise projects.
+joist.domain was designed to start as quickly as possible, especially on large schemas that are typical of enterprise projects.

 For example, running 1 JUnit test to save an `Address` object on a ~200-table schema:

 * Hibernate: 6.7 seconds
 * Joist: 0.4 seconds

-joist.orm starts 94% faster than Hibernate on this large, ~200-table schema.
+joist.domain starts 94% faster than Hibernate on this large, ~200-table schema.

 ---